The PSBB Millennium School, Chennai: Gerugambakkam

+The State-of-the-art Campus in Gerugambakkam is spread over 5 acres of land.
+It includes ample space for play, large classrooms with ventilation, covered play area for younger children, and sports fields for football.

 Curriculum

 The school is affiliated to Central Board of Secondary Education.
 Till the grade of X, students can choose two languages.
 Hindi is compulsory as either Second or Third Language.